CSC207-2022F-UofT/course-project-scamazon-ca-group-118/README.md

 ## Customer Support

-If you have any issues with the app or need help with a purchase, please contact our customer support team.
+If you have any issues with the app or need help with a purchase, please contact our customer support team at (707) 873-7862.
 We're here to help and we'll do our best to resolve any issues you may have.

 Thank you for using Scamazon!